-(b) DISPOSITIVE MOTIONS AND PRISONER PETITIONS.

-(1) Findings and Recommendations.
+- (b) DISPOSITIVE MOTIONS AND PRISONER PETITIONS. - (1) Findings and Recommendations.
 A magistrate judge must promptly conduct the required proceedings when assigned, without the parties' consent, to hear a pretrial matter dispositive of a claim or defense or a prisoner petition challenging the conditions of confinement.
 A record must be made of all evidentiary proceedings and may, at the magistrate judge's discretion, be made of any other proceedings.
 The magistrate judge must enter a recommended disposition, including, if appropriate, proposed findings of fact.
-The clerk must promptly mail a copy to each party.
+The clerk must immediately serve a copy on each party as provided in Rule 5(b). - (2) Objections.

-(2) Objections.
 Within 14 days after being served with a copy of the recommended disposition, a party may serve and file specific written objections to the proposed findings and recommendations.
 A party may respond to another party's objections within 14 days after being served with a copy.
-Unless the district judge orders otherwise, the objecting party must promptly arrange for transcribing the record, or whatever portions of it the parties agree to or the magistrate judge considers sufficient.

-(3) Resolving Objections.
+Unless the district judge orders otherwise, the objecting party must promptly arrange for transcribing the record, or whatever portions of it the parties agree to or the magistrate judge considers sufficient. - (3) Resolving Objections.
 The district judge must determine de novo any part of the magistrate judge's disposition that has been properly objected to.
 The district judge may accept, reject, or modify the recommended disposition; receive further evidence; or return the matter to the magistrate judge with instructions.

 (As added Apr.
 28, 1983, eff.
 Aug.
 1, 1983; amended Apr.
 30, 1991, eff.
 Dec.
 1, 1991; Apr.
 22, 1993, eff.
 Dec.
 1, 1993; Apr.
 30, 2007, eff.
 Dec.
 1, 2007; Mar.
 26, 2009, eff.
 Dec.
-1, 2009.)
+1, 2009; Apr.
+24, 2023, eff.
+Dec.
+1, 2023.)